-- a.
-BOCES administrator may recommend a long-term or permanent suspension.
-The BOCES superintendent and Board have the authority to suspend students. - b.
+- b.
 The BOCES administrator must tell the student being suspended of the suspension and the reason for the suspension. - c.
-The BOCES administrator must notify the student's parents of the proposed suspension immediately by telephone.
+The BOCES administrator must attempt to notify the student's parents of the suspension immediately by telephone.
 The administrator must also notify the parents in writing.
-The notice must describe the charges and incident for which the suspension is proposed and inform the student and parents of the right to a fair hearing within 48 hours and prior to the imposition of the consequence, unless the student's presence in the school poses a continuing danger to persons or property or an on-going threat of disruption to the academic process.
-The notice must also inform the parents that the student's home school district has been notified of the proposed suspension so that arrangements can be made for the student's continued educational programming until the student is permitted to return to BOCES. - d.
-The written notice must be delivered to the last known address of the parents through one or more of the following means: delivery by the bus driver, delivery by express mail, personal delivery, or delivery by some other means that is reasonably calculated to assure receipt on the notice within 24 hours. - e.
+The notice must describe the charges and incident warranting the suspension and informing the student and parents of their right to a fair hearing upon reasonable notice and prior to the imposition of the suspension unless the student's presence in the school poses a continuing danger to persons or property or an on-going threat of disruption to the academic process.
+The notice must also inform the parents that the student's home school district has been notified of the suspension so that arrangements can be made for the student's continued educational programming until the student is permitted to return to BOCES. - d.
+The written notice must be delivered to the last known address of the parents through personal delivery, express mail delivery or equivalent means within 24 hours, with notification by telephone, where possible. - e.
 The BOCES superintendent shall designate a hearing officer to conduct the hearing.
 The hearing officer shall be authorized to administer oaths and to issue subpoenas in conjunction with the proceeding before him or her.
 A record of the hearing shall be maintained, but no stenographic transcript shall be required.
-A tape recording shall be deemed a satisfactory record.
+A recording shall be deemed a satisfactory record.
 The hearing officer shall make findings of fact and recommendations at to the appropriate measure of discipline to the BOCES superintendent.
 The report of the hearing officer shall be advisory only, and the BOCES superintendent may accept all or any part thereof. - f.
-At the hearing, the student shall have the right to be represented by counsel, the right to question witnesses against him or her and the right to present witnesses and other evidence on his or her behalf. - g.
+At the hearing, the student shall have the right to be represented by counsel, the right to question witnesses against them and the right to present witnesses and other evidence on thei3 behalf. - g.
 An appeal of the decision of the BOCES superintendent may be made to the board that will make its decision based solely upon the record before it.
-All appeals to the board must be in writing and submitted to the Board clerk within 10 business days of the date of the superintendent's decision, unless the parents can show that extraordinary circumstances precluded them from doing so.
-The board may adopt in whole or in part the decision of the BOCES superintendent.
-Final decisions of the board may be appealed to the Commissioner within 30 days of the decision. - h.
+All appeals to the board must be in writing and submitted to the Board clerk within 30 business days of the date of the superintendent's decision, unless the parents can show that extraordinary circumstances precluded them from doing so.
+The Board may adopt in whole or in part the decision of the BOCES superintendent.
+Final decisions of the Board may be appealed to the Commissioner within 30 days of the decision. - h.
 A copy of the suspension decision shall be placed in the student's file. - i.
 Upon return to school for reinstatement, the student should be accompanied by either or both parents for a reinstatement interview if possible. - j.
 Alternate Instruction During the period of suspension, the compulsory school aged student will have access to alternate instruction.
 This may be provided in several ways, including: - the student is placed on home study and receives prepared instructional materials. - the student is placed on in-school instruction (ISI) at a BOCES location. - the student is placed on in-school suspension at his/her home school district.